Skip to main content

 ConstructRole

-screenTop-level UI unit; used by a state; has implicit access to state.context
+screenTop-level UI unit; used by a state; has implicit access to the state's context

 viewReusable rendering unit; used by screens or other views; receives all data via props